-English Learners at MSA-6 are monitored through ELD portfolios, which are maintained by the EL Coordinator.
+English Learners at MSA-7 are monitored through ELD portfolios, which are maintained by the EL Coordinator.
 ELD portfolios will contain the following documents:

-- Copy of the most recent ELP exam scores
+Copy of the most recent ELP exam scores

 - Copy of the most recent MAP & SBAC scores

 - Record of the most recent semester grade in ELA, and any notes/observations from the teacher

 - Interim assessment scores

 - Progress Monitoring Chart

 - Writing work samples (for example, copies of reports, essays, journals, etc.)

-- "My Road to Reclassification" document (allows students to independently track their progress)

 - Action plans and goals